 For the reasons stated, the group have decided to utilize HMC5843.
 HMC5843 is a 3-axis magnetometer that utilizes Anisotropic Magnetoresistive.
 Magnetoresistance is a property of a material that causes a fluctuation in the electrical resistance based on the magnitude of magnetic field that is experienced.
 Specifically Anisotropic Magnetoresistive is the property of a material in which the electrical resistance depends on the angle between the direction of the magnetic field and the orientation of the device.[8]
 The implementation of AMR in the HMC5843 allows for the both the calculation of the magnitude and direction of earths magnetic field.

+There are several different 3-axis magnetometers that were being evaluated for use in the system.
+HMC5843 was chosen for the features that were available.
+Some of these features included the ability to provide offset calculations.
+The ability to perform these calculations alleviates the need for software offset compensation.
+This chip also utilizes an I2C digital communication interface.
+Utilizing this communication protocol will greatly simplify communications with the central processor, the STM32 CORTEX processor.
+The HMC5843 also has sensitivity in the micro-gauss to 6 gauss.